Questor’s Gambit

 Then Lt.
 Unari’s panel lit up and chimed with alarms.
 “I’m picking up an unauthorized teleportation beam…” Her black paws worked the panel, tracing the source of the beam.
 “And now there’s an extra set of life signs… in…”

-The comm-channel from engineering opened up, and they all heard the voice of chief engineer Jordan LeGuin meow, “Captain, we have an intruder down here.”
+The comm-channel from engineering opened up, and they all heard the voice of Chief Engineer Jordan LeGuin meow, “Captain, we have an intruder down here.”
 He sounded very stressed.

 Lt.
 Unari looked up from her control panel, her green cat eyes troubled.
 “That’s where the extra life signs are — engineering.”